 The Organic Check Off levy is $0.50 per MT and is deducted from your settlement by the grain buyer.

 The Organic Check Off levy is refundable to the producer once a year.
-To learn more about the refund process, you can download the form here.
+To learn more about the refund process, and to download the form, click the link below: